rschristopher/ischristtrue.com/src/ancient-views/index.md

 <!--
 Lord Jesus Christ
  Son of God
- Have mercy on me, a sinner
+Have mercy on me
+ a sinner

+Protect me from dark powers and principalities.
+Protect me from the evil one.

-Lord, grant me wisdom and the articulation of truth -->
+Lord, grant me wisdom and the articulation of the truth that is Christ Jesus -->

 All worldviews attempt to make sense of all other worldviews.
 They are all, if they are honest, attempts at unifying human experiences and observed phenomena into something that "makes sense".